 4. Choose antibiotic-free foods.
 Did you know that antibiotics may be present in the foods you eat?
 Many farmers use antibiotics to fatten up their livestock, so you could be unwittingly ingesting antibiotics and damaging your microbiome if you eat tainted foods.
 Choose organic and antibiotic-free meat, dairy, fish, and eggs whenever possible and invest in a high-quality water filter to filter out unnecessary contaminants.

 5. Focus on prebiotics.
 Much like fertilizer feeds a garden, prebiotics are indigestible fibers that feed your good gut bacteria and help them thrive so they can get to work supporting your health.
-Keep your friendly microbes happy and full with a diet high in whole, plant-based foods, including prebiotic sources like oats, honey, apples, bananas, Jerusalem artichoke, and onions.
+Keep your friendly microbes happy and full with a prebiotic powder supplement and a diet high in whole, plant-based foods, including prebiotic sources like oats, honey, apples, bananas, Jerusalem artichoke, and onions.

 As more and more people realize the impact that antibiotics have on our individual health and that of our society as a whole, we’ll hopefully move towards only using antibiotics in emergency or clear-cut, specific situations where no other option is available.
 Looking ahead, the exciting new future of medicine may even include targeted probiotic prescriptions that aim to remedy your health by fortifying your gut microbiome with the exact probiotic strains it needs.

 Until we get there, committing to using antibiotics responsibly and making the conscious decision to support your gut through all of life’s challenges is the path to long-lasting and dynamic health for both you and your entire family.References: